FelipeViacava/GradientDescentPresentation/README.md

-# Portfolio
+# Gradient Descent Presentation
- This repository gathers the personal / academic projects that I would like to share with the community
+ This repository contains a presentation (in Portuguese only) about Gradient Descent for Logistic Regression.